ucsd-dsc-arts/dsc160-midterm-group15/README.md

 - audio files (`.wav`, `.mp3`)
 - written text as `.pdf`

+#### Exploratory Data Analysis

+Focusing on the features provided for each track by Spotify, we took a look at how the features differed by genre by using Matplotlib to create some simple visualizations.

 <a href="./results/meanfeatures.png"><img src="./results/meanfeatures.png" alt="Mean Features by Genre Bar Plot" width="800"/></a>
 <p>The bar plot shows the mean of certain <a href="https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/">Spotify features</a> for each genre.
 We can see that some genres have larger values of a feature on average, which will be good distinctions when training the genre classifier.
 For example, we can see that hiphop music is higher in 'speechiness' and 'danceability', jazz and classical music are higher in 'acousticness' and 'instrumentalness', and rock and punk music are higher in 'energy' and 'liveness'.</p>